 I'm a very adventurous eater and will try just about anything once.

-I love ethnic food; seafood (particularly any and all shellfish); rare steak; sushi; shiitake mushrooms; eel; duck; deer; lamb; goat; bison; beef wellington (ohmygodyum!); stir-fry; roasted vegetables with sea salt; roasted caesar salad (*drool*); fresh pasta; pesto; chicken salad; yuka fries; sourdough bread; chipotle gouda cheese; granola (natural granola); cheesecake; pumpkin pie; apple crisp; Thai and Southern style iced tea; and spiced chai.
+I love ethnic food; seafood (particularly any and all shellfish); rare steak; sushi; shiitake mushrooms; eel; duck; deer; lamb; goat; bison; beef wellington (ohmygodyum!); stir-fry; roasted vegetables with sea salt; roasted caesar salad (*drool*); fresh pasta; pesto; chicken salad; yuka fries; sourdough bread; chipotle gouda cheese; granola (natural granola); cheesecake; pumpkin pie; apple crisp; Thai and Southern style iced tea; spiced chai; and Irish whiskey.
 I'm pretty sensitive to sour flavors, though I love me some key lime.

 My preferences tend to lean toward seafood over just about everything, Mediterranean and Peruvian over Asian, Asian over Indian and Thai, and Indian and Thai over Mexican.